“It’s not you, it’s me”

 The wages are paltry or your boss is an idiot?
 As tempting as it is to unload all that when you leave, try to be reasonable in what you say.
 Handing out criticism is a dangerous game and it could work against you.
 Don’t forget that your ex-employer could be contacted in the future as a reference.
 So tell them what has led you to leave only if it can help the company to improve and they’re ready to hear it.
 Otherwise, just keep it to yourself and do what you can to keep relations cordial until the end.

 5. Agree on the ‘formalities’

-After you’ve told your manager, meet with them again to talk about the next steps: how many weeks’ or months’ notice you need to give, can it be negotiated, do you need to share your files or to help recruit a replacement, etc. It’s in everyone’s best interests for these last few weeks to go by smoothly.
-Show them that you’re ready to make this transition in a professional manner.
+After you’ve told your manager, meet with them again to talk about the next steps: how many weeks’ or months’ notice do you need to give, can it be negotiated, do you need to share your files or help recruit a replacement, etc. It’s in everyone’s best interests for these last few weeks to go by smoothly.
+Show them that you’re ready to make this transition professionally.

 6. Let your colleagues know

 So it’s done and you want to start telling the people you work with?
 Stop!
 Once again, it’s best to discuss this with your manager.
 They may prefer not to announce it right away but to wait for a specific moment, or to announce it themselves to their teams and other employees.
 However, feel free to talk about it with the colleagues you’re closest to and ask them to keep it quiet.
 Otherwise, they might feel hurt if they find out at the same time as the rest of the team.

 The first step to keeping a good relationship with your former colleagues is to remain professional up until the end.
 Make it a smooth transition, hand over your files or train your replacement carefully.
 Your colleagues will thank you for it.
 Staying courteous and invested after you’ve given notice could make all the difference and you’ll come off looking better for it.